Remote’s guide to employing in Estonia.

 The Estonia government mandates a minimum wage and employers are expected to offer employees at least €584 per month, or €3.85 per hour for hourly work.

 We can help you get a new employee started in Estonia fast.
-The minimum onboarding time we need is often less than three weeks.
+The minimum onboarding time we need is only 14 working days.